Funmoring46/FunmorningTransit/docs/stations/airport_terminal_one.md

 ## History

-Created on the creation of the Mountains Shanlu Airport it is one of the first stations to have a rail based APM in the server.
+Created on the creation of the Shanlu Airport it is one of the first stations to have a rail based APM in the server.

 ## Gallery